reTHINK-project/specs/service-framework/syncher.md

 * store (optional): if true the object is stored in the runtime and by a data backup service (if enabled and allowed by the reporter ).

 * p2p (optional): if true the object data sync uses p2p data connections.

+* identity (optional): information about the identity of the user associated with the Observer.
+Useful when the Observer is used in an [Interworking Protostub](../legacy-interworking/interworking-stubs-development.md)

 * return: Promise to a new observer if accepted.
 It's associated with the reporter.